-Visitors are always welcome at Seven Mountains Scout Camp.
-However, in order to protect the Scouts, All visitors in camp must sign in and out at the camp office before joining their unit.
+Although Visitors are always welcome at Seven Mountains Scout Camp, in order to protect the health and safety of our Leaders and Scouts, we are asking that visitors be kept to an absolute minimum.
+In the event that a visitor must come to camp during the week, they will be required to pass a health screen and must sign in and out at the camp office before joining their unit.
 Visitors must park in the Parking Lot and get a wrist band at the Camp Office.
 For the safety of all of our Scouts and guests the Seven Mountains Camp Staff are trained to question anyone in camp that does not have a wrist band or the correct color wrist band.
 Visitors who plan on joining the scouts for a meal will need to purchase a meal voucher.